-Plums are commonly referred to as "universal medicine."
-In folk health concepts, eating a pickled plum or a cup of plum tea every day can not only stabilize the body's acid-base balance but also increase resistance and promote metabolism.
+Plums are commonly referred to as a "universal medicine."
+In folk health concepts, eating a pickled plum or drinking a cup of plum tea every day can not only stabilize the body's acid-base balance but also increase resistance and promote metabolism.
 Traditional Chinese medicine also believes that plums have the effects of generating fluids, quenching thirst, and astringing the lungs.
 They can be made into dried plums and umeshu, and their magical properties lie in the large amount of citric acid contained in plums, which promotes metabolism, relieves fatigue, purifies the blood, enhances immunity, and has anti-aging effects.

 In addition to shaved ice, the shop also offers a variety of snacks and matcha, as well as delicious shaved ice.
 The menu features "umeshu mizore," which is umeshu shaved ice; "mizore" refers to shaved ice with honey added, paired with the sweet and sour umeshu, making for an excellent flavor.

-Kishu lacquerware — it is located in the northwest of Kainan City, Wakayama Prefecture, in the "Kurokawa area."
-It is said to have originated from the woodworkers of Kishu during the Muromachi period who moved here, with the abundant Kishu cypress becoming the raw material for making the base, starting with the processing of wooden lacquer bowls.
+Kishu lacquerware - it is located in the northwest of Kainan City, Wakayama Prefecture, in the "Kurokawa area."
+It is said to have originated from the woodworkers of Kishu during the Muromachi period who moved here, where the abundant Kishu cypress became the raw material for making the base, starting with the processing of wooden bowls.
 Today, the monks of "Negoro-ji" still use bowls, basins, and other temple utensils, which can be considered the origin of contemporary Kishu lacquerware, named "Negoro-nuri" after this temple.

 Tips for tasting umeshu